AnttonLA/manhattan_maker/README.md

                         [Default: cm].
   --col-pvalue COL      The name of the column containing the marker p values
                         [Default: p_value]
-  --col-lod COL         The name of the column containing the marker LOD score
+  --col-groups COL      The name of the column containing the groups info.
-                        [Default: lod]
+                        [Default: groups]

 Graph Output Options:
   Options for the ouput file (name of the file, type of graph, etc.).